Prasanta-Hembram/Translation-work-list-for-Santali-language/README.md

 # Translation-work-list-for-Santali-language
 Help translate app in Santali(Ol Chiki) only.
-Here are a list of apps that are currently being translated to Santali language, come join here by going through any of the links and start contributing.
-If you are interested in translating any app in Santali then you can make request to respective project managers to continue translation activities.
+Here are a list of apps/software that are currently being translated to Santali language, come join here by going through any of the links and start contributing.
+If you are interested in translating any app other than displayed here in Santali then you can make request to respective project managers to continue translation activities.

 ### You can see my respository
 I kept interesting app list, go to original creator through my respository and fork their project and start translating any app.